Darkflib/content/README.md

 # Content Ideas

 Ideas for blog or video.
-Please feel free to comment by raising an issue with ideas or other insight.
+Please feel free to comment by raising an issue with votes, ideas or other insight.

 * Network Manager